EngMaltez/P8Lab/README.md

 ======================
 Game that are simple enough to do in PICO-8

-- frw graphic and sound resources
+- few graphic and sound resources
 - few programming concepts

 Programming Concepts